 If your child has given a blood sample in the past month or so, which has been stored, we may be able to test this for blood borne viruses instead of taking a new sample.

-A doctor or nurse will take the blood sample using a cannula, central venous catheter line, implantable port or PICC if your child already has one.
-If your child needs to have blood taken from a vein, the doctor or nurse will put some local anaesthetic cream on first to numb the area.
+Otherwise, a doctor or nurse will take the blood sample using a cannula, central venous catheter line, implantable port or PICC if your child already has one.
+If your child needs to have blood taken from a vein or implantable port, the doctor or nurse will put some local anaesthetic on first to numb the area.